maxdorx/unifi-macfiltering-dashboard/README.md

 UniFi MAC Filtering lets a helpdesk or support team add, remove, search, and bulk-import allowed device MAC addresses for UniFi WiFi networks.

-It is designed for environments where WiFi access is controlled by MAC allow lists, but support users should not have full access to the UniFi Network dashboard.
+It is designed for environments where WiFi access is controlled by MAC filtering, but support users should not have full access to the UniFi Network dashboard.

-Instead of giving support staff UniFi admin access, this app provides a limited web portal where they can manage only the MAC address lists.
+Instead of giving support staff UniFi admin access, this app provides a limited web portal where they can manage only WiFi MAC filtering entries.

 ---